burakkagann/numpy-to-genAI/content/Module_02_geometry_mathematics/2.1_basic_shapes_primitives/2.1.1_lines/lines/README.rst

 Summary
 =======

-In just 18 minutes, you have learned the fundamentals of line drawing in computer graphics.
+In this exercise, you have learned the fundamentals of line drawing in computer graphics.

 **Key Takeaways:**